 The contrast is astonishing.
 Some of the finest and oldest paintings the ancient India produced gleam on the walls of rocky caves located in the middle of nowhere.
 Imagine an art gallery scooped out of a volcanic rocky hill in the middle of a forest.

-From an artistic point of view, sensual beauty of women and the spiritual aura of Buddha sit in proximity with surprising ease, and rivals each other in its aesthetic appeal.
+From an artistic point of view, aesthetics and the spiritual aura of Buddha sit in proximity with surprising ease, and rivals each other in its aesthetic appeal.
 Ajanta celebrate a fine blend of art, architecture and religion.

 While the Ajanta Paintings steal the show, the rock cut architecture and the sculptures of Ajanta never fails to awestruck a visitor.

-In religious terms Ajanta represents a series of Buddhist Montessoris and sanctuaries (chaityas) built by the two traditions of Buddhism namely the Hīnayāna and Mahāyāna.
+In religious terms Ajanta represents a series of Buddhist Montessories and sanctuaries (chaityas) built by the two traditions of Buddhism namely the Hīnayāna and Mahāyāna.

 In artistic terms Ajanta is the high water mark of Indian mural art, rock cut architecture and sculpture, in that order.